ilan-anodot/anodotcost_api_docs_slate/source/includes/_Post Metrics.md

 Use this API to send metrics to Anodot based on a schema you've defined (Protocol 2.0)

+The “what=” property describes what is actually being measured, while the rest of the properties describe the various dimensions used to create the measure.

+By adding the property name with equal sign (=) to each token, you can use the Anodot service to easily find, aggregate, manipulate and understand any metric.

+The order of the property-value pairs in a 2.0 metric does not matter.
+All you need to do is simply be consistent with the property names, making sure that each metric has a unique name.
+Metrics are uniquely identified using their generated names; therefore, no two metrics should share all the same the property-value pairs.

 ### Request

 Field | Description